Tzvet05/INDULC/README.md

 The main object must contain 4 items :
 - `"instruction_length"`, whose value (number) is the maximum length (in bits) of the instructions.
-- `"registers"`, whose value (array of numbers) is the array of all the valid CPU register indexes.
+- `"registers"`, whose value (array of register objects) is the array of all the supported CPU registers.
 - `"instructions"`, whose value (array of instruction objects) is the array of all the supported instructions.
 - `"flags"`, whose value (array of flag objects) is the array of all the supported flags.

 `"instruction_length"` must be strictly greater than 0.
 It does not need to be a multiple of 8, and if it is not, all the bits up to the nearest multiple of 8 will be written as 0 in the machine code (for padding reasons).

+#### The register object

+The register object must contain 2 items :
+- `"mnemonics"`, whose value (array of strings) is the array of all of the register's mnemonics.
+- `"index"`, whose value (number) is the index of the register.

 #### The instruction object